Navigating liquid alternative investment strategies

 Relative value arbitrage

-Relative value arbitrage funds attempt to take advantage of price discrepancies between pairs or combinations of securities, wagering that the difference will narrow or close.
+Relative value arbitrage funds attempt to take advantage of price discrepancies between pairs or combinations of securities, wagering that the price difference between them will eventually narrow or close.

 Macro trading strategies look to capitalize on macroeconomic and political trends by taking long or short positions in equities, bonds, currencies, and commodities in various countries.
 For example, these funds may short stocks in countries they believe are headed into recession soon.